-The Design/Build studio is an advanced studio option offered in the fourth or fifth year of the BArch program where students work directly with Native Technologies in the construction of a small residence for a low-income family in Tucson.
+metro area.
 The design of the residence is accomplished in an earlier semester; some of the students continue on to participate in the studio that will construct it while others do not.
-The instructional objectives of the studio are to create a hands-on empirical experience in order that students learn the logical order of the construction process and the technical considerations involved at each step, in order to refine design thinking for future projects.
+The instructional objectives of the studio are to create a handson empirical experience in order that students learn the logical order of the construction process and the technical considerations involved at each step, in order to refine design thinking for future projects.
 In the case of a recent rammed earth dwelling, students observed the formation of an innovative "raft slab", formed, mixed and tamped rammed earth walls, installed electrical boxes and conduit, framed roof trusses and purlins, sheathed the roof with a radiant barrier and corrugated metal, framed interior partition walls, hung drywall, plus other construction activities.
 During the construction process, students designed details for the project including chamfers and reveals for rammed earth to concrete connections, window sills and seats, wood frame connections, and layering of materials and material expressions.